Disease/Disorder

 To elaborate on the three variants of TN

-3. Idiopathic trigeminal neuralgia is when no pathological finding is found.4
+- Idiopathic trigeminal neuralgia is when no pathology is identified

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time):

 There is no evidence showing increase in frequency of the paroxysmal attacks of TN or duration of the attacks with the disease duration.
-Additionally, unlike other forms of neuropathic pain, TN can enter periods of complete remission in up to 63% of patients.
-These periods may last from weeks to years.4 Early prediction of outcomes is difficult because there is significant variability in recurrence.
-Significant predictors of recurrence include female sex, symptoms lasting more than eight years, venous compression of the trigeminal-root entry zone, and the lack of immediate postoperative cessation of tic, which is described as involuntary wincing due to intense pain.2,13
+Unlike other forms of neuropathic pain, TN can enter periods of complete remission in up to 63% of patients, with the remission periods lasting from weeks to years.4 Early prediction of outcomes is difficult due to significant variability in recurrence.
+While known predictors of recurrence include female sex, symptoms lasting more than eight years, venous compression of the trigeminal-root entry zone, recent insights suggest that Schwann cell activation may also influence the long-term progression of TN.
+These cells play a crucial role in nerve repair, and their activation could help explain variations in disease recurrence and remission periods.2,11,12

 Specific secondary or associated conditions and complications

 TN pain often provokes muscle spasm on the affected side, known as tic douloureux.1,2,3,4 Lacrimation and rhinorrhea are rare.
-While approximately 2.4% of MS patients develop TN, patients with other demyelinating disorders such as Charcot-Marie-Tooth develop TN rarely.1,2,3
+2.4% of MS patients develop TN; however, patients with other demyelinating disorders such as Charcot-Marie-Tooth develop TN rarely.1,2,3

 Essentials of Assessment